-All the assignments must be completed to obtain a passing mark for the practicum.
-Assignments are due via email on the specified due date unless otherwise indicated.
-Students must achieve a final mark of 70% on their written work in order to achieve a 'pass' in this course.
-All assignments must be typed and double-spaced.
+All the assignments must be completed to successfully complete the practicum.
+Students must achieve a final mark of 70% on their written work in order to achieve a Pass in this course.
+All assignments must be typed and double-spaced and use APA format and referencing.